Docsv0.6.27

 UltraCompress documentation

-Customer-side reproducible 5-bit lossless transformer compression with SHA-256 verifiable bit-identical reconstruction.
-22 architectures verified end-to-end.
+Customer-side reproducible 5-bit transformer compression at near-lossless quality (~1% perplexity) with SHA-256 verifiable, reproducible reconstruction.
+22 PPL-verified architectures (17 dense + 4 MoE + 1 SSM) plus 1 ViT cosine-verified — across 4 architecture classes.
 Drop into any PyTorch / vLLM / TensorRT-LLM / sglang inference stack.

 Contents